 - My Future Self and Me:

 - Three incarnations of the time-traveling Doctor meet in this episode.

 - Then during the climax, all 12 Doctors work together to save Gallifrey.
 Wait, not 12, ALL 13.

 - The Curator of the art gallery is heavily implied to be a retired future incarnation of the Doctor — a claim backed up by the fact that he looks exactly like an older version of his fourth incarnation.

-- My Greatest Second Chance: When allowed back into the final day of the Time War, the Doctors eventually decide to try and save Gallifrey rather than destroy it.War Doctor: I don't suppose we'll ever know if we actually succeeded.
-But at worst, we failed doing the right thing.
+- My Greatest Second Chance: When allowed back into the final day of the Time War, the Doctors eventually decide to save Gallifrey rather than destroy it.War Doctor: I don't suppose we'll ever know if we actually succeeded, but at worst, we failed doing the right thing.
 As opposed to succeeding in doing the wrong.

 - Mythology Gag: